EyasuTeshome/shifttracker/job-search/revisit-your-behavioral-grid.md

 ### Instructions

-* Check out the exercise if you need a refresher on how to answer behavioral questions using the SAR framework.

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813).*

 1. Open the latest version of your behavioral grid.